Vivendi: Further acquisitions, mergers and divestments

 At the end of the first quarter of 2020, Vivendi completed a partial sale of Universal Music Group (UMG) to a consortium led by Tencent, a Chinese media conglomerate.
 The amount of stake of the world's largest record label group that has been sold to the consortium is 10% and the valuation of which was $3.3 billion.
 The Tencent-led consortium retained an option to purchase another 10% at the same valuation until January 2021, which they opted to exercise in December 2020.
 Pershing Square Holdings later acquired 10% of UMG prior to its IPO on the Euronext Amsterdam stock exchange.
-The company went public on September 21, 2021, at a valuation of €46 billion.

-In April 2020, Vivendi bought a 10.6% stake in Lagardère Group, another French media group.
-The investment was made at the time when Lagardère, the assets of which include the world's third-largest book publisher Hachette, is faced with attacks from a group of fierce and well-funded activist investors, and a year after Vivendi completed its takeover of Editis, the smaller domestic book publisher.
-By August, Vivendi has doubled its stake in Lagardère to 23.5%, becoming the largest shareholder of the rival group.

-In October 2020, Vivendi acquired a 12% stake in South Africa's media company, MultiChoice.

-In December 2020, Vivendi announced a deal to buy the French media conglomerate Prisma Media from Bertelsmann.
-In January 2021, Vivendi bought a 9,9% stake in the Spanish media conglomerate Prisa.
+The company went public on 21 September 2021, at a valuation of €46 billion.
+In April, Vivendi bought a 10.6% stake in Lagardère Group, another French media group, the assets of which include the world's third-largest book publisher Hachette.
+By August 2020, Vivendi had doubled its stake in Lagardère to 23.5%, becoming the largest shareholder of the rival group.
+In October, Vivendi acquired a 12% stake in South Africa's media company, MultiChoice.
+In December, Vivendi announced a deal to buy the French media conglomerate Prisma Media from Bertelsmann.
+In January 2021, Vivendi bought a 9.9% stake in the Spanish media conglomerate Prisa.